yet-another-john/movies-explorer-frontend/README.md

     • connected database, created API schemas and resource models;

     • implemented logging, authentication and authorization on the server;

-    • the backend was deployed on Yandex Сloud;

     • components made up in React, markup was ported to the React format;